About Your Eye Test

 - The test chart: You will be asked to read a chart to get a baseline assessment of your vision without any prescription lens assistance.
 You will then be asked to look through different lenses flipping in front of each eye, repeating the test; this allows fine-tuning of your prescription, based on your responses.
 Both eyes are tested together at the end of the examination, to ensure you have clear vision.

 - Oxo Box: Red and green coloured lines are used to test if your eyes are balanced, coordinated, and working together.
 This is vital for comfortable vision.

 - Visual Fields Test: This tests for any blind spots in your vision, using random dots or lights flashing against a black background.

-- Slit Lamp: This is a powerful microscope that allows our optometrist to examine the cornea, iris and lens of the eye, as well as look to for any scratches or abnormalities on its surface.
+- Slit Lamp: This is a powerful microscope that allows our optometrist to examine the cornea, iris and lens of the eye, as well as look for any scratches or abnormalities on its surface.

 - Focus: Our optometrist will test your ability to focus at different reading distances, to assess whether you need different prescriptions for distance versus reading.

-For more information about a contact lens appointment click here.
 A contact lens appointment can be arranged separately, or you can book a longer appointment to include both an eye examination and a contact lens check.

 HOW TO BOOK AN EYE TEST WITH WHITBY & CO OPTICIANS

 For further details and appointments, call us today on 0207 353 4455 , email us at email@example.com or request an appointment online.

 Fleet Street Clinic is a multi-disciplinary practice offering a full range of medical services.
 If you’d like to use one of our many other services (from seeing a private GP to having an eye test), please contact us , or book online.